KJWebsites/ds-demo-webrtc/complex-example/README.md

-Simple example for WebRTC with deepstream.io
+A more feature rich example for use of WebRTC with deepstream.io
 ==============================================
 Please find more at [http://deepstream.io/tutorials/webrtc.html]